 There is no application fee when applying to FASTrack.
 However, there is a one-time fee of $440 applied to your Fall Bursar bill after you have been accepted into the FASTrack program.
 This one-time fee is the only cost.
 Students who are Pell-eligible will not be responsible for this fee.

 5. Can anyone apply to FASTrack?

-FASTrack is open to all incoming first-year students in any major.
-We do not serve students in the Honors College, the Croft Institute, Luckyday, or students taking two Developmental Studies courses because these programs offer similar systems of support.
+FASTrack is open to all incoming first-year students in most majors.
+We do not serve students in the Honors College, the Croft Institute, the Luckyday Program, the School of Engineering, or students taking two Developmental Studies courses because these programs offer similar systems of support.